popfunnel/app/README.md

 https://www.postgresql.org/docs/current/manage-ag-templatedbs.html
 >The postgres database is also created when a database cluster is initialized.
 This >database is meant as a default database for users and applications to connect to.
 It >is simply a copy of template1 and can be dropped and recreated if necessary.

+### Lightsail notes
+After coming back to this after a hiatus, it was incredibly painful to get this up and running again.
+Some callouts:
+1. the example database is called popfunnel_demo and is the same database server that holds our internal app infrastructure (roles, users, etc.).
+The psql_pool.js file needs to be updated in the live server to reflect this.
+2. The app infrastructure database is called popfunnel_production, but there is an identical database called `postgres` (default maintenance database)
+3.

 ```
 ### recharts